-Study Abroad is an important part of the majority of our students’ educational experiences.
-The Steger Center for International Scholarship is the town of Riva San Vitale in Ticino, the Italian-speaking canton of Switzerland, which is close to major northern Italian cities such as Milan.
-The center is home to a number of study abroad opportunities, and in particular, many architecture students in the college choose to participate in a study abroad trip during their fourth and/or fifth years.
+Study abroad is an important part of the majority of our students’ educational experiences.
+Virginia Tech's Steger Center for International Scholarship is the town of Riva San Vitale in Ticino, the Italian-speaking canton of Switzerland, which is close to major northern Italian cities such as Milan.
+The center is home to a number of study abroad opportunities, and in particular, many architecture students in the college choose to participate in a study abroad trip during their fourth year.

-How can I find out about financial aid?
+Where can I find more information about financial aid?